sparkutils/shim/README.md

 Introduction of a new runtime compat _should_ not force a major.minor increment unless there is a fundamental source incompatibility introduced (e.g. moving of package, demand for a new default param etc.).

 Where it is not possible to backport/support newer functionality this will necessarily force a minor version at least.

+### Why are there BUILD runtimeCompatVersions?

+In order to build against a number of Databricks runtimes the actual base source version must be used.
+These 'BUILD' versions like:

+    shim_14.2.dbr_BUILD_3.5_2.12

+should not be used for runtime as they include code providing a different Spark internal API than that of the OSS base (in this case 3.5).
+The Databricks BUILD versions include custom UnaryNode implementations for 10.4 or 9.1s nodePattern usage etc. and are not compatible with OSS runtimes.

 ## How is it achieved